 Students who are unhappy with the quality of their university course should, if possible, raise the issue first with the provider.
 All universities have a standard complaints procedure and students should initially use this in order to give the university the opportunity of remedying the situation.

 Students who are not happy with the outcome of their complaint or who are unhappy with the way their complaint has been handled can consider raising the issue with Office of the Independent Adjudicator (OIA).
 This is the independent body set up to reviews students complaints and the system is free to students.
-The Complete University Guide lists the main reasons for complaints to the OIA which include:-
+The OIA states complaints it can look at include but are not limited to:

 In most instances, student complaints are resolved satisfactorily by the education provider.
 If the complaint relates to the quality of a course or a fitness to practise issue about a member of staff who is a pharmacist or a technician, students may want to raise a concern with the GPhC.

 Every year a small number of foundation trainees will encounter problems with their designated supervisor and/or training placement.
 These can range from personal problems to issues relating to employment law.
 Whatever the problem, it is best to seek advice at the earliest possible opportunity.

 At some point in our working lives, we might need to deal with people whom we just do not like or are simply unable to get along with.
 If trainees find that they are clashing with their designated supervisor on a personal level, in the first instance it could be best to try to talk to the designated supervisor.
 Whilst it may be difficult to approach a designated supervisor, managing and resolving problems is a useful skill for all trainees to develop as their careers progress.
 Also, the GPhC expects trainees to demonstrate as one of their competencies the ability to handle conflict effectively.

 If the problems with a designated supervisor go beyond a simple personality clash, for example, if a trainee is being bullied, they may find it difficult to approach their designated supervisor.
 In these instances trainees could try any of the following:-